eclipse-archived/ceylon-lang.org/documentation/1.3/tour/index.md

 -->
     hello();

 Or, since this toplevel function is annotated `shared`, we can run it directly from the command line or IDE.

-Ceylon doesn't have `static` methods like Java, C++, or C#, but you can think of toplevel functions as filling the same role.
-The reason for this difference is that Ceylon has a very strict block structure&mdash;a nested block always has access to declarations in all containing blocks.
-This isn't the case with Java's `static` methods, which break the usual block structure of the language.
+Ceylon does have [`static` methods][], just like Java, C++, or C#, but we usually use toplevel functions instead.

+[`static` methods]: ../initialization/#static_members

 ### Gotcha!

 Note that Ceylon doesn't (yet) support _scripting_.
 You can't write statements like `print("Hello, World!");` outside of a function or class, like you would in a scripting language.
 This is _not_, on its own, a legal program:

 <!-- try: -->
     print("Hello, World!");  //error: must occur inside a function or class